ueberdosis/tiptap/docs/src/docPages/experiments/figure.md

 ⚠️ Experiment

-## Known issues
-* Dragging should move the image, but duplicates it

 ## Tasks
 * Add the caption as an optional parameter to the command
 * Build commands to wrap an image into a figure + figcaption?